RifeLab/lab-manual/manuscript.md

 1. We reflect regularly on how to become more effective and adjust behavior accordingly.

 ### Reference
 This manual was adapted from other lab manuals developed by [Casey Greene](https://github.com/greenelab/onboarding), [Jenna Hershberger](https://github.com/HershbergerLab/onboarding), [Mariam Aly](https://github.com/alylab/labmanual), [Jeffrey Ross-Ibara](http://rilab.ucdavis.edu/expectations.html), [Jonathan Peelle](https://github.com/jpeelle/peellelab_manual), [Valerio Hoyos-Villegas](https://www.pulsebreeding.ca/people/lab-policies), [Erin Sparks](https://www.braceroots.com/policies.html), [Amanda Hulse-Kemp](https://github.com/ahulsekemp), and [Jean-Luc Jannink](https://github.com/jeanlucj).
 This version is distributed under a CC-BY 4.0 License.

 The repository for this manual is on [GitHub](https://github.com/rifelab/lab-manual).
-To propose changes: fork the repository, edit the files you wish, and create a pull request.
+To propose changes: fork the repository, edit the files you wish, create a pull request, and assign Trevor to review the changes.

 ## Philosophy {.page_break_before}